AlexSuspis/finding-movies-to-watch-dockerized/README.md

 # finding-movies-to-watch-dockerized

-Simply clone into your directory, and run 'docker-compose up'.
-Everything else is taken care for you :)
+Simply clone repo into your directory, and either:
+  - run 'docker-compose up'
+  - or kubectl apply -f deployment-manifest.yaml

-Main app UI at http://localhost:4200/.
+Give it a short while to build the frontend container, and access main app UI at http://localhost:4200/.